 There are a few steps to properly drink a pot of tea in Uzbekistan.
 First, you won’t want to drink the tea right away.
 You should give it a few minutes to let it finish steeping.
 Second, pour the tea into one of the bowls and then pour it back into the top of the teapot.
 Repeat this mixing step several times for good measure.
 Now discard that bowl, no one will actually be drinking out of it.

 Finally, distribute the remaining tea bowls and pour everyone else’s tea.
 It’s customary not to pour your own tea in most countries unless you’re the host.
 Look around expectantly at everyone enjoying their tea and hope that someone takes the hint and pours you a bowl.
 If no one seems to take the hint, go ahead and pour your own.
 It’s okay as you’re the host in this situation.

 20. Toasted Apricot Seeds

-The amount and diversity of desserts in Uzbekistan is pretty mind-blowing.
-Sugared almonds and peanuts, baklava, various types of fried dough covered in sugar or honey, chunks of rock sugar, dried apricots and figs, we could write an entire post dedicated to Uzbek sweets.
+The amount and diversity of desserts in Uzbekistan are pretty mind-blowing.
+Sugared almonds and peanuts, baklava, various types of fried dough covered in sugar or honey, chunks of rock sugar, dried apricots, and figs, we could write an entire post dedicated to Uzbek sweets.